ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance-cons-work-cluster.md

 ## Number of bare metal servers
 {: #scb-orderinginstance-consoli-bare-metal-number}

-{{site.data.content.number-of-baremetal-servers}}
+For the consolidated cluster:

+{{site.data.content.number-of-baremetal-servers-consol}}

+For the workload cluster:

+{{site.data.content.number-of-baremetal-servers-wkld}}

 ## Storage
 {: #scb-orderinginstance-consoli-storage}

 Storage settings are based on your selection of the storage type.

 For deployed instances, you can add NFS storage shares to an existing NFS or vSAN cluster.
-For more information, see [Adding NFS storage to vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs).
+For more information, see [Adding NFS storage to Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs).

 ### NFS storage
 {: #scb-orderinginstance-consoli-nfs}